thejohncotton/savvy-course-materials/Wk1Mod1.md

 ---

+### Developer Accounts

+There are a number of different online services that help us be productive.
+Here are three that we'll use for this class.

+#### Slack
+All of our communication will go through the class-specific Slack channel!
+Please sign up for an account (if you haven't already) and download the slack client for your OS through your package manager.

-### GitHub
+#### GitHub
-GitHub profiles are like a combination of LinkedIn and Facebook for developers, as well as a place to back up and store code.
+[GitHub](https://github.com) profiles are like a combination of LinkedIn and Facebook for developers, as well as a place to back up and store code.
 We'll learn more about how git and GitHub work later, but for now, it's important to create an account.

-#### EXERCISE 6
-1. Go to [GitHub](http://github.com) and create an account now!
-2. Post your profile to Slack `#general` channel
-2. Follow the profiles of your classmates and instructors
+When you've created an account, post a link to Slack, and follow the profiles of your classmates and instructors!

-3. Create a new [gist](http://gist.github.com) of your `haiku.md` document
-4. Share your gist on Slack, too!
+#### Netlify
+Once you have a GitHub account, you can sign up for [Netlify](https://www.netlify.com/).
+We'll use Netlify for [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery)

 ---